RazAPI/Scorpion/README.md

 > Please be aware when using Scorpion, You may experience bugs with LuaArmor and may get blacklisted from scripts that use it.

-> [!IMPORTANT]
+> [!IMPORTANT] Basic Features
-> Scorpion's main-purpose is to increase the stability of your exploit by maxing it's environment to the max!
+> ❓ Scorpion's main-purpose is to increase the stability of your exploit by maxing it's environment to the max!

-> With Scorpion: You can gain over 85% UNC and 89% RENC, (whatever in that case...)
+> 📂 With Scorpion: You can gain over 87-88% UNC and 90-91% RENC, (whatever in that case...)
+     Guaranteed and people like Salad (insaladarel) who helped me make most of the functions

-> Including a built-in ByteCode LuaU Interpeter, Fiu, and giving you the most access (already) within Roblox's Services automatically.
+> ⚙️ Including a built-in ByteCode LuaU Interpeter, Fiu, and giving you the most access (already) within Roblox's Services automatically.
+   Instead of using game:GetService, we use FindService for better reserves and faster loading.

-> With smooth-built-in animations using TweenService, We can guarantee NO FPS drops with using Scorpion!
+> 💻 With smooth-built-in animations using TweenService, We can guarantee NO FPS drops with using Scorpion!

+> 📜 Including a Decompiler, Konstant.
+Using plusgiant5's Module, and bytecode compressing improvements built in.
+  Decompiling Scripts on Dex Explorer

+> 💉 With Scorpion's Dev Console, it is assured on what actions the Executor is doing, such as Attaching, Executing, Clearing the TextBox, etc.

+> 📑 Powerful Custom Functions
+   Scorpion includes a full-side documentation about our library, We included all the useful ones below.

 # Does it include a documentation?